steph-daws/HoneyNet-Project/README.md

 - <b>*Post-remediation analysis*</b>: I re-observed the environment for another 24 hours to measure security metrics again, comparing the results with the initial baseline.

+<b>Before Hardening Measures and Security Controls:</b>

+- In the "BEFORE" stage of the project, all resources were initially deployed with public exposure to the internet.
+This setup was intentionally insecure to attract potential cyber attackers and observe their tactics.
+The Virtual Machines had both their Network Security Groups (NSGs) and built-in firewalls wide open, allowing unrestricted access from any source.
+Additionally, all other resources, such as storage accounts and databases, were deployed with public endpoints visible to the internet, without utilizing any Private Endpoints for added security.

 ## Architecture Prior to Implementing Hardening Measures and Security Controls
 ![Architecture Diagram](https://i.imgur.com/1tLjWY9.png)